neontribe/ARCVService/docs/voucher-purge-proposal.md

 6. **Security and Compliance Measures**: The snapshots will all be password protected.
 The password will be rotated each year and stored in a secure password manager.

-7. **Documentation**: The backup, retention, security and any other pertinent details will be stored in files in the ARC server git repository.
+7. **Documentation**: The backup, retention, security and any other pertinent details will be stored as files in the ARC server git repository.

 ## Conclusion

-Archiving old records from our database is a crucial step towards optimizing database performance and reducing storage costs.
-By implementing this project, we can ensure that our database remains efficient, compliant, and secure, while also adhering to data retention policies and industry best practices.
+Archiving old records from our database is a crucial step towards optimising database performance and reducing server costs.
+By implementing this project, we can ensure that our database remains efficient, compliant, and secure, while also adhering to data retention policies and industry good practices.